zkteco-home/redis-windows/README.md

 3. We can collect all the issues, because you don't have the source code, to avoid changing the source code by yourself and not being able to share

-4. according to Redis BSD-3,it is legal
+4. according to Redis BSD-3,it is legal,it's still free

 It includes several new user-facing features, significant performance optimizations, and many other improvements.
 It also includes changes that